michellab/RBFE-Benchmark/pipeline/pipeline_notebooks/README.md

 scripts (contains: all scripts for runnning pipeline) run_all_slurm.sh

-The run_* files in the scripts folder need to be adjusted for the slurm scheduler. - Q incl this in the setup ? can change for branch in
+The run_* files in the scripts folder need to be adjusted for the slurm scheduler (nodes, runtime, etc).

 The first job, ligprep, parameterises the ligands, adds them to the protein system, solvates and equilibrates.
 It makes the prep folder of all the prepped ligands, which also contains folders where the equilibration files are kept.
 The ligand files are named sys for protein+ligand and lig for just the solvated ligand.